 NAEBA is an intricate web of For-Profit (Business) Corporations and brokerages designed to collect referral fees from all transactions it originates.
 NAEBA Referral Service, Inc. provides referrals to brokers for an undisclosed fee, it does not represent consumers.

 NAEBA revenue comes from referral fees, dues, and sale of user information to real estate brokers.

-National Association of Exclusive Buyer Agents (NAEBA) is a Non-Profit corporation with Kimberly Kahl as a principal officer.
+National Association of Exclusive Buyer Agents (NAEBA) operates as a Non-Profit corporation.
 Further, NAEBA Referral Service, Inc. is a 100% NAEBA-owned Domestic For-Profit (Business) Corporation in Arizona No 19566663 operating under a separate Tax ID with Gea Elika as its Director and Kenneth Reid as President.
 NAEBA Referral Service, Inc. operates a for-profit brokerage called Buyer's Broker of Arizona working under a License Number CO656331000 with a designated real estate broker Kenneth Reid.
 Why such a complicated web of companies?

 NAEBA claims that it is a professional organization of real estate buyer agents and buyer brokers who only represent home buyers, designed to educate consumers.